Lyria (gastropod)

 Lyria is a genus of sea snails, marine gastropod molluscs in the family Volutidae.

 Description

 The shell is small to medium sized, solid, stocky to elongate-fusiform.
 The radula is uniserial with tricuspid teeth.
 The protoconchs are smooth.
 They can be large and globose with a short calcarella or small and regularly coiled.
 The teleoconch shows axial ribs, exceptionally with true shoulder nodules.

+The solid shell is ovately fusiform.
+The spire is acuminate.
+The whorls are longitudinally ribbed.
+The aperture is ovate.
+The columella shows numerous transverse plaits.
+The outer lip is simple and acute.

 Species

 Species within the genus Lyria include: